Families Help Stanford Students Thrive

 Stanford parent volunteers

 Join in!
 Get involved with the Stanford Alumni Association in your area, host or assist with Stanford gatherings, or make a gift.
-However you choose to help, your participation is welcome.
+However you choose to help, your participation makes a difference.
 Contact (650) 736-7554 or parentfamilygiving@stanford.edu.

 Parent and Family Partners Committee

 The Parent and Family Partners Committee raises funds by spreading the word about giving at the Parent and Family Partners level ($2,500 or more annually, per family).
 Committee volunteers are invited to special events.
-Complete our volunteer form.
+You can complete our volunteer form here.

 The Parent and Family Advisory Board